Faithful-Fabricators/shakeABLE/README.md

 # ShakeABLE ♿️👋

 An open-source, low-cost assistive technology device that translates adaptive switch inputs into dynamic shaking and waving motions.
-Designed for wheelchair integration, **ShakeABLE** allows users to independently play noisemakers, wave pompoms, or flutter sensory scarves.
+Designed for wheelchair integration via a smartphone holder such as https://makerworld.com/en/models/67146-flexible-sturdy-phone-arm-100-printed#profileId-71072, **ShakeABLE** allows users to independently play noisemakers, wave pompoms, or flutter sensory scarves.

 Built using an Arduino Nano, a high-torque MG995 servo, and 3D-printed parts, the device features a teacher-controlled speed slider and an intentional TPU "mechanical fuse" to improve safety.
 The TPU lever arm will bend if obstructed or if too heavy of a load is placed on it.